 The RTC can be used as an interval timer.
-When the interval timer is enabled by setting the ITEN bit in the RTC Configuration SFR (TIMECON, Address 0xA1), the interval timer clock source selected by the ITS1 and ITS0 bits is passed through an 8-bit counter.
-This counter increments on every interval timer clock pulse until it is equal to the value in the alarm interval SFR (INTVAL, Address 0xA6).
-Then, an alarm event is generated, setting the ALARM flag and creating a pending RTC interrupt.
-If the SIT bit in the RTC configuration SFR (TIMECON, Address 0xA1) is cleared, the 8-bit counter is cleared and starts counting again.
+When the interval timer is enabled by setting ITEN (TIMECON[1]), the interval timer clock source selected by the ITS1 and ITS0 bits (TIMECON[5:4]) is passed through to an 8-bit counter.
+This counter increments on every interval timer clock pulse until the 8-bit counter is equal to the value in the alarm interval register.
+Then an alarm event is generated, setting the ITFLAG bit (TIMECON[2]) and creating a pending RTC interrupt.
+If the SIT bit (TIMECON[3]) is cleared, the 8-bit counter is cleared and starts counting again.
 If the SIT bit is set, the 8-bit counter is held in reset after the alarm occurs.

-Take care when changing the interval timer time base.
+Take care when changing the interval timer timebase.
 The recommended procedure is as follows:

-- 1. If the alarm interval SFR (INTVAL, Address 0xA6) is going to be modified, write to this register first.
-Then, wait for one 128 Hz clock cycle to synchronize with the RTC, 64,000 cycles at a 4.096 MHz instruction cycle clock. - 2.
-Disable the interval timer by clearing the ITEN bit in the RTC configuration SFR (TIMECON, Address 0xA1).
-Then, wait for one 128 Hz clock cycle to synchronize with the RTC, 64,000 cycles at a 4.096 MHz instruction cycle clock. - 3.
-Read the TIMECON SFR to ensure that the ITEN bit is clear.
-If it is not, wait for another 128 Hz clock cycle. - Set the time-base bits (ITS) in the TIMECON SFR to configure the interval.
+- If the INTVAL register is to be modified, write to the INTVAL register first.
+Then wait for one 128 Hz clock cycle to synchronize with the RTC, 64,000 cycles at a 4.096 MHz instruction cycle clock. - 2.
+Disable the interval timer by clearing ITEN (TIMECON[1]).
+Then wait for one 128 Hz clock cycle to synchronize with the RTC, 64,000 cycles at a 4.096 MHz instruction cycle clock. - 3.
+Read the TIMECON SFR to ensure that the ITEN bit is cleared.
+If it is not, wait for another 128 Hz clock cycle. - Set the timebase bits, ITS1 and ITS0 (TIMECON[5:4]) to configure the interval.
 Wait for a 128 Hz clock cycle for this change to take effect.